 - Your spot is NOT guaranteed until we’ve received both your payment and booking form.

-- Final payment is due June 15, 2017.
+- Final payment is due 90 days before departure.
 A final invoice will be sent to you, by email, shortly before the due date.

 Can I pay by credit or debit card?